Shane Waldron

-Shane Waldron (born August 17, 1979) is an American football coach who is the offensive coordinator for the Seattle Seahawks of the National Football League (NFL).
-He previously served as an assistant coach for the Los Angeles Rams, Washington Redskins and New England Patriots.
+Shane Waldron (born August 17, 1979) is an American professional football coach who currently serves as the passing game coordinator for the Jacksonville Jaguars of the National Football League (NFL).
+He previously served as an assistant coach for the Los Angeles Rams, Washington Redskins, New England Patriots and as offensive coordinator for the Seattle Seahawks and Chicago Bears.

-Early years
+Early life

-Waldron attended La Salle High School in Portland, Oregon.
+Waldron grew up in Carver, Oregon, outside of Portland.
+Waldron attended La Salle High School in Milwaukie, Oregon.
 After a year at Phillips Academy in Andover, Massachusetts, he played college football at Tufts University as a tight end and long snapper from 1999 through 2002.

 Coaching career

 New England Patriots

 Starting in 2002, Waldron served as an operations intern for the New England Patriots for two seasons before being promoted to operations assistant in 2004, where he handled special teams quality control duties and oversaw the completion of the weekly game plans.

 Notre Dame Fighting Irish

-From 2005 to 2007, followed Patriots offensive coordinator Charlie Weis to the University of Notre Dame to serve as a graduate assistant.
+From 2005 to 2007, Waldron followed Patriots offensive coordinator Charlie Weis to the University of Notre Dame to serve as a graduate assistant.